dferrero/matcher/README.md

 If the script is used without log or regex file, it will try to use the custom option.
 If any custom option also doesn't exist, the script will finish.

 Log lines are checked against regex in the order in which they appear in the regex file until a match is found (or every regex is tested without success).
-To force a check with all regex, use `-F` (WIP).
+To force a check against all regex, use `-F` (WIP).
 Empty lines on log file will be ignored.

 Optional param `-i` can be used to use a second regex file.
 Every log line matched by one of those regex will be ignored.

-After the script finish, new executions may be needed (i.e. to get a 100% match of all the log).
-To improve execution time, is recommended to add `-s` to rearrange RE of regex file from most matched to less one.
+After the script execution finish, maybe the suer will need to run it again (i.e. to get a 100% match of all the log).
+To improve execution time, is recommended to add `-s` to sort RE of regex file from most matched to less one, improving the execution time.

-Regular expressions stored on regex files must be declared one per line.
-Comments are supported using `#`.
+Regular expressions stored on regex files must be declared one per line (multiline is not supported yet).
+Comments are available using `#`.
 Empty lines are ignored.

 ## Dependencies

-`cpan install Path::Tiny JSON` (add `Win32::Console` for Windows)
+`cpan install Path::Tiny JSON`

 ## Work In Progress
 - [ ] Change JSON matches doc to 'group-by' option